jhno-code/Derivative-Calculator/README.md

 # Derivative-Calculator
-This project is a derivative calculator
+This project calculates the derivative of a function.
+My first own repository.